Network Services · Vancouver, BC

 Internet Connectivity and ISP Management

 We act as your interface with Telus, Shaw, Rogers, and other carriers.
-Circuit design, failover configuration, SLA negotiation, and issue escalation when something goes wrong.
+Circuit design, failover configuration, service level agreement negotiation, and issue escalation when something goes wrong.

 Network Security

-Every network we deploy ships with defense in depth: next-generation firewall with intrusion prevention, web filtering, DNS filtering, network segmentation, and continuous monitoring.
+Every network we deploy ships with multiple layers of security: next-generation firewall with intrusion prevention, web filtering, DNS filtering, network segmentation, and continuous monitoring.
 Security is part of every network engagement, not a separate line item.

 Our baseline segmentation for any office of 10 or more users: separate VLANs for workstations, servers, guest Wi-Fi, point-of-sale, and Internet of Things (IoT) devices (cameras, printers, HVAC controllers, door access readers).
 Each segment has explicit inter-VLAN rules and its own outbound policy.
-This containment model means a compromised camera or guest laptop cannot reach a server.
+This containment model means a compromised camera or guest laptop cannot access your servers or business data.
 It also maps cleanly to what cyber insurance underwriters now ask for on their network-diagram questionnaires.

 Our network design process